 Combination Thoran and Mezhukkupuratti has always been my mom’s specialty and we have many delicious childhood memories.
 Please check and try Cabbage Cherupayar thoran, Cheera parippu thoran, Chemmeen manga thoran, Vazhakoombu cherupayar thoran, padavalanga carrot thoran, Beans carrot thoran, Cabbage Irachi thoran etc., I am sure you will like these wonderful dishes with rice.

 This Achinga Payar Kaya Mezhukkupuratti is a hearty meal and I have not altered or modified my mom’s recipe this time.
 It is a very tasty and comfort food with the healthy benefits of Achinga Payar Kaya (long Beans and plantain).
 Long Beans contain Beta carotene, many vitamins and minerals and helps in controlling blood sugar and improves heart health.
 Plantain is rich in fiber and Vitamin A and other minerals; enough reasons to try this super combo, right?
-Enjoy this delicious and healthy Achinga Payar Kaya Poriyal with rice and pair it with some yummy Chicken Liver curry or Beef Pepper Fry for Lunch.
+Enjoy this delicious and healthy Achinga Payar Kaya Poriyal with rice and pair it with some delicious Rasam or Pulissery and yummy Chicken Liver curry or Beef Pepper Fry for Lunch.
 Happy Cooking!